jamescooke/flake8-aaa/README.rst

 * `Full compatibility list
   <https://flake8-aaa.readthedocs.io/en/stable/compatibility.html>`_ - includes
-  information on support for older versions of Python.
+  how to configure Flake8-AAA to work with Black and information on support for older versions of Python.

 📕 Resources
 ------------